supertokens/docs/website/website/versioned_docs/version-5.0.X/migration.md

 - We no longer support using this library without interceptors for ease of use.
 - We have removed the `viaInterceptors` param from the `init` function call.
 - We have removed `refreshTokenUrl` param, and replaced it with `apiDomain` and `apiBasePath`.
 The refresh API will always be on `apiDomain + apiBasePath + "/session/refresh"`
-- We have renamed `websiteRootDomain` to `sessionScope` - as that is more clear.
+- We have renamed `websiteRootDomain` to `cookieDomain` - as that is more clear.

 ## From version `4.1.X` to `4.2.X`
 ### Using ```fetch```